Philip Guston: Cigar

 During Phase I, Cigar will be integrated into the MAM collection, and serve as the catalyst for artists to create artworks in response to Guston’s artistic aesthetic practice.
 The work is on display from May 31-December 21, 2018.

 During Phase II, those artist responses will be exhibited at MAM alongside Cigar, in an exhibition of its own from January – May, 2019.
 Meanwhile, the Art Bridges team will begin securing the venues for the show to travel; initial outreach begins in summer 2018, with more details to come on the Art Bridges website.
+The exhibition, In Praise of Folly, is now on view, and offers an extensive website with outstanding content about the project.

 Art Bridges support includes: